Why is Artificial Insemination used?

-- Cervical factor infertility: Cervical mucus is either insufficient to let sperm pass or contains a substance that harms sperm
+Cervical mucus is either insufficient to let sperm pass or contains a substance that harms sperm.

-- Endometriosis: When uterine tissue grows outside the uterus, an embryo may implant in places that aren’t viable for successful birth
+When uterine tissue grows outside the uterus, an embryo may implant in places that aren’t viable for successful birth.

-- Erectile dysfunction: When the inability to achieve erection prevents conventional intercourse and fertilization
+When the inability to achieve erection prevents conventional intercourse and fertilization.

-- Insufficient sperm: The man may not produce enough sperm to achieve conception
+The man may not produce enough sperm to achieve conception.

-- Lifestyle situations: Such as single women or those in same-sex relationships who wish to conceive
+Such as single women or those in same-sex relationships who wish to conceive.

-- Male sterility: Some medical treatments, such as radiotherapy, may result in infertility in the man, so sperm may be harvested and frozen prior to such procedures
+Some medical treatments, such as radiotherapy, may result in infertility in the man, so sperm may be harvested and frozen prior to such procedures.

-So-called “lazy swimmers” may be unable to effectively move toward the egg
+So-called “lazy swimmers” may be unable to effectively move toward the egg.

-- Unknown: Sometimes pregnancy doesn’t occur but there’s no observable reason why
+Sometimes pregnancy doesn’t occur but there’s no observable reason why.

 How is artificial insemination done?

-If a male partner has viable sperm, his sperm is used for the process.
-In the case of sterility or no male partner, donated sperm is used.
+If a male partner has viable sperm, it will be used for the process.
+In the case of sterility or no male partner, we will easy a sperm donation.
 Sperm collected for the insemination procedure is processed to remove any components that could potentially interfere with the insemination procedure.
 The prepared sperm is implanted in the woman in the target location, based on the type of artificial insemination process chosen.

 While generally a low-risk procedure, there are a few potential complications.
 For example, there’s a greater chance for multiple pregnancies when artificial insemination is used in combination with fertility medications.
 Multiple pregnancies carry its own set of potential risks.
 Ovarian hyperstimulation syndrome is another risk when patients combine fertility medications and artificial insemination treatments, though it’s a rare complication.
 Fertility medications are typically used only when endometriosis seems to interfere with conception.